5/20/2024

 • Beginning in the 1990s, the widespread availability of soybean varieties with PI88788 SCN resistance provided a largely effective management tool for SCN in North America.

-• In recent years however, PI88788 has been losing its effectiveness as a SCN management tool.
+• In recent years however, the rhg1b gene from PI88788 has been losing its effectiveness as a SCN management tool.

-• The PI88788 source of SCN resistance no longer provides effective control in many fields, meaning that SCN once again poses a significant threat to soybean yield that requires grower attention and management.
+• The rhg1b gene from PI88788 source of SCN resistance has lost effectiveness for SCN control in many fields, meaning that SCN once again poses a significant threat to soybean yield that requires grower attention and management.

 SCN Management Recommendations